A Course on the Introduction to Quantum Software Engineering: Experience Report: In-Class Participation Activities

-\header{Lecture 2: Quantum state transformation and noise simulation.} Students implemented basic quantum state transformations using NumPy~\smcite{harris2020array}, representing quantum states as vectors and quantum gates as matrices.
+Students implemented basic quantum state transformations using NumPy~\smcite{harris2020array}, representing quantum states as vectors and quantum gates as matrices.
 By applying matrix-vector multiplication explicitly, students observed state evolution under gate application.
-A simple noise model was introduced using pseudo-random perturbations to illustrate non-ideal behaviour and to enable discussion of how noise can be modeled and analyzed.
+A simple noise model used pseudo-random perturbations to illustrate non-ideal behaviour and enable discussion of how noise can be modeled and analyzed.